dpranke/md_browser/README.md

 # md\_browser

 This is a simple tool to render the markdown docs in a chromium checkout locally.
-It is written in Python and uses the Python 'markdown' package;
+It is written in Python and uses the Python 'markdown' package, which is pulled in via a git submodule:
-that package must either be installed w/ pip, or fetched recursively via the git submodules for this repo, i.e.:

     % git clone --recursive https://github.com/dpranke/py_markdown

+(If you have 'markdown' installed locally, you can skip the --recursive step.)

 md\_browser attempts to emulate the flavor of Markdown implemented by [Gitiles](https://gerrit.googlesource.com/gitiles/+/master/Documentation/markdown.md).